 About Us

 To date, our economic and social impacts are considerable: The department of Arts & History serves an advisory role to a $50 million local arts and history industry that employs 1600 residents full time.
-It awards grant funding to artists and historians, hires approximately 150 artists/contractors/fabricators annually, and curates and maintains an art collection valued at $6.6 million and growing, thanks to Boise’s Percent-for-Art funding.
+It awards grant funding to artists and historians, hires approximately 150 artists/contractors/fabricators annually, and curates and maintains an art collection valued at just over $7 million and growing, thanks to Boise’s Percent-for-Art funding.

 Harvard University recognized the Department of Arts and History as a semifinalist for its 2015 Innovation in American Government Award, for the second time since 2013.
 The Ash Center for Democratic Governance and Innovation applauded the commemoration of BOISE 150—the 150th anniversary of the city—for how it brought the community together through programming rich with meaning, authenticity, relevance and diversity.